UAE Foreign Minister and EU's Federica Mogherini discuss cooperation, sign agreement

 Sheikh Abdullah and Mogherini also signed a cooperation agreement between the UAE's Ministry of Foreign Affairs and International Cooperation and the European Department of Foreign Affairs and Trade.

-The meeting was attended by Zaki Nusseibeh, Minister of State and Mohamed Al Suwaidi, UAE Ambassador to Belgium.of State and Mohamed Al Suwaidi, UAE Ambassador to Belgium.
+The meeting was attended by Zaki Nusseibeh, Minister of State and Mohamed Al Suwaidi, UAE Ambassador to Belgium.